jimburton/hordle/README.md

 ## Creating games

 Some of the functions that create new games run in the IO monad, whereas some are pure.
-This is becuase some of them need access to a dictionary in order to pick a random starting word.
+This is because some of them need access to a dictionary in order to pick a random starting word.
 In fact, the game uses two dictionaries: a relatively short one for target words, and a more complete one for checking guesses against.